arodri7/GWAS-Parsl/README.md

 Subjects who were a priori determined as females must have a F value of <0.2, and subjects who were a priori determined as males must have a F value >0.8.
 This F value is based on the X chromosome inbreeding (homozygosity) estimate.
 Subjects who do not fulfil these requirements are flagged "PROBLEM" by PLINK.

 ### Minor allele Frequency
-Generate a bfile with autosomal SNPs only and delte SNPs with a low minor allele Frequency.
-Select autosomal SNPs only from chr 1 to 22.
+Generate a bfile with autosomal SNPs only and delte SNPs with a low minor allele Frequency (MAF).
+Select autosomal SNPs only from chr 1 to 22 and then remove the variants with low MAF.

-- hwe_qc
-- het_qc
-- relatedness_qc
+### Hardy-Weinberg equilibrium
+Delete SNPs which are not in Hardy-Weinberg equilibrium (HWE).
+By default the --hwe option in plink only filters for controls.
+Therefore, two steps, first we use a stringent HWE threshold for controls, followed by a less stringent threshold for the case data.
+The HWE threshold for the cases filters out only SNPs which deviate extremely from HWE.
+This second HWE step only focusses on cases because in the controls all SNPs with a HWE p-value < hwe 1e-6 were already removed.
+Theoretical background for this step is given in our accompanying [article](https://www.ncbi.nlm.nih.gov/pubmed/29484742).

+### Heterozygozity control
+Remove individuals with a heterozygosity rate deviating more than 3 standard deviations from the mean.
+Checks for heterozygosity are performed on a set of SNPs which are not highly correlated.
+Therefore, to generate a list of non-(highly)correlated SNPs, we exclude high inversion regions (inversion.txt [High LD regions]) and prune the SNPs using the command --indep-pairwise<92>.
+The parameters <91>50 5 0.2<92> stand respectively for: the window size, the number of SNPs to shift the window at each step, and the multiple correlation coefficient for a SNP being regressed on all other SNPs simultaneously.

+### Relatedness control
+Remove relatedness individuals.
+It is essential to check datasets you analyse for cryptic relatedness.
+Assuming a random population sample we are going to exclude all individuals above the pihat threshold of 0.2

 ```#python gwas-qc-parsl.py --input-directory /Users/arodri7/Documents/Work/DOE-MVP/GWAS-VA/GWA_tutorial/1_QC_GWAS/inputs/HapMap_3_r3_1.bed --output-directory /Users/arodri7/Documents/Work/DOE-MVP/GWAS-VA/GWA_tutorial/1_QC_GWAS/outputs/  --inversion-regions /Users/arodri7/Documents/Work/DOE-MVP/GWAS-VA/GWA_tutorial/1_QC_GWAS/inversion.txt  --step-start relatedness_qc```